- From Ridge to Reef

 Itinerary: Under the Golden Gate Bridge and west to the Farallon Islands.
 Weather permitting, we visit the Continental Shelf to search for deep water whales.

 Clothing: Warm, layered clothing with waterproof outer layer is recommended.
+Hat, sunglasses, and sunscreen are also advised.

 Parking: Parking is free in San Francisco and Sausalito